Download Book Guide

 When the young Prince of Avala is imprisoned by rebels, he needs all the help he can get to escape.
 As he flees his prison dressed in his red pyjamas, his captives are hot on his heels.
 But soon he realises he is not alone.
 The whole land of Avala has joined forces to help him, each person dressing in red to confound and confuse his enemies.

-The inclusion of a picture book in the Reading Gladiators programme serves a number of purposes.
 In a highly visual world where so much is communicated through image, it is essential that children learn to critically read pictures as well as text.
 Furthermore, reading pictures forces a different pace, which can help to encourage fast readers to slow down and attend to the details, which they may be inclined to skip past.

 Before sharing the book, give the children a set of cards